Consumer and commercial law includes, by way of example, but not limitation, matters involving:

 - a showing of task requirements including the number of hours in the past three years devoted to:

-- Applicant must provide the number of hours he or she has devoted within the 3 years immediately preceding application to the following:
+- the attorney must provide the number of hours he or she has devoted within the 3 years immediately preceding application to the following:

 - Counseling of clients regarding claims and defense of claims in the area of consumer and commercial law;